adriaanzon/laravel-telescope-monitor/README.md

 > [!TIP]
 > Laravel 10 added support for [throttling reported exceptions][].
 You should use that instead, if you're only interested in preventing floods of notifications.

-Exceptions causing a queued job to fail will also be recorded as a Telescope exception entry, so they will also be logged to the configured channel.

 ## Installation

 ```shell